Studierende Master Gesundheitskommunikation Campus

 120

 Health promotion and disease prevention are among the greatest challenges facing modern societies.
-In view of social, demographic and health policy developments, the spread of unhealthy lifestyles and the increasing threat of epidemics, there is a growing need to create a health-promoting environment.
+In view of social, demographic and health policy developments, the spread of unhealthy lifestyles and the increasing threat of epidemics, there is a growing need to create a health-promoting framework.

 Comprehensive and up-to-date information on the Master's programme, the team and research:

-professorship Health Communication
+Professorship Health Communication

 Areas of focus

-• Communication science
+• Communication Science

 • Psychology